Thani Thatuwen Piyabanna: Plot

 Manju is a lesbian woman who poses as a man and works as a car mechanic in a garage owned by wealthy industrialist Jothipala.
 Manju is newly married to young Kusum who is not aware that Manju is a woman.
 They have sexual relations but always with lights switched off and Manju always takes her showers alone at home.
 Seems a happy couple to the outside world, Manju continues her deception dressed as a man, so she can earn more money in the Sri Lankan society where men are paid more than women.
 Manju also avoids communal showers at work to hide her secret from her co-workers.

 One day, Manju's life takes a drastic turn when she is met with an automobile accident and admitted to hospital.
 The nurse on duty Monika identifies the long hidden secret and informs Dr. Abdul about her true identity.
-Dr. Abdul who suffers from compulsive sexual behaviour gets obsessed with Manju and starts to bribe her, getting his household chores done and forcing Manju to perform oral sex on him in order to not not to reveal her secret to the society.
+Dr. Abdul who suffers from compulsive sexual behaviour gets obsessed with Manju and starts to bribe her, getting his household chores done and forcing Manju to perform oral sex on him in order not to reveal her secret to the society.

 Priyath is Manju's co-worker and her best friend.
 Being a bisexual man, Priyath who only knows Manu as a man has a love interest towards her.
 Manju avoids Priyath's sexual advances but remains close to him because he is the only person who is a genuine friend to her.
 Priyath who is aware that Jothipala is a playboy who hires new girls on frequent basis to work in his office, tells Manju about his sexual adventures over the years with the intention of arousing her.
-He tries to shower with Manju and often pose naked infront of her but Manju avoids him.
+He tries to shower with Manju and often poses naked in front of her but Manju avoids him.

 One night after work, a prostitute hired by Dr. Abdul follows Manju near a bus halt and befriends her to obtain her personal information.
-On the second night, she get's to know that Manju is married to Kusum and also that she works in a garage owned by Jothipala, who happens to be a schoolmate of Dr. Abdul.
+On the second night, she gets to know that Manju is married to Kusum and also that she works in a garage owned by Jothipala, who happens to be a schoolmate of Dr. Abdul.
 Following morning, Dr. Abdul tells the secret about Manju to Jothipala who in turn tells Priyath while he was fixing a car of a wealthy young lady.
 Distraught, Priyath and the other workers strip Manju and confirms their doubts.

 When the news is spread across the neighborhood, soccer player Vishal visits Kusum making her obscene gestures and provokes the neighbors to write graffiti in their apartment walls implying they are lesbians.
 Shocked, Kusum questions Manju when she returns home and forcefully removes her top which reveals a bra concealed under her tightly worn tube.
 The verbal insults escalate from the neighbors and Kusum runs outside in agony and betrayal but Manju comes forward naked to the crowd who becomes dumbstruck.

 Police is called and Manju is apprehended while Kusum runs fanatically behind the police jeep.